Introduction to Stem and Leaf Plots

 If we have a number like 13.4, we will make “13” the Stem and “4” the Leaf.
 That’s right, the decimal doesn’t matter.
 Since the decimal will be in place of the vertical line separating the Stem and Leaf, we don’t have to worry about it.

-Now that you have an idea about stem and leaf plot, can you answer the following questions, considering the data given?
+Now that you have an idea about stem and leaf plots, can you answer the following questions, considering the data given?
 Let’s see.

 What are the leaf numbers for stem 3?